upsmart/UpSmart-Cad-Uploader/wordpress/wp-content/plugins/stop-spammer-registrations-plugin/readme.txt

 Requires at least: 3.0
 Tested up to: 3.5
 Contributors: Keith Graham
-Stable tag: 3.8
+Stable tag: 4.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 The Stop Spammer Registrations Plugin checks comments and logins 15 different ways to block spammers.

 == Description ==
+In all the plugin uses 15 different strategies to block spammers.
 Eliminates 99% of spam registrations and comments.
 Checks all attempts to leave spam against StopForumSpam.com, Project Honeypot, BotScout, DNSBL lists such as Spamhaus.org, known spammer hosts such as Ubiquity Servers, disposable email addresses, very long email address and names, and HTTP_ACCEPT header.
 Checks for robots that hit your site too fast, and puts a fake comment and login screen where only spammers will find them.
-In all the plugin uses 15 different strategies to block spammers.

 The Stop Spammer Registrations Plugin now checks for spammer IPs much earlier in the comment and registration process.
 When it detects a spammer IP, the plugin stops WordPress from completing any further operations and an access denied message is presented to the spammer.
 You control the access denied message, or you can redirect the spammer to another page or website.